thegreatape/guard-templates/README.md

   </tbody>
 </table>

-Never the less, an up-to-date list of guard-templates extensions can be found on [rubygems](https://rubygems.org/search?query=guard-templates-).
+Never the less, an up-to-date list of guard-templates plugins can be found on [rubygems](https://rubygems.org/search?query=guard-templates-).

-If All other template types fall back to being inlined as string literals.
+If there is no installed plugin supporting your template type, it falls back to being inlined as string literals.

 ### Adding Precompilation Support For Other Languages
 Adding precompilation support for your favorite language is simple.
 There are currently two ways :
 * you can add a single class method to Guard::Templates::Compilers.
 When checking for precompilation support for a particular file extension, guard-templates looks for a class method named ```compile_<extension>``` in that module.
 It should accept a string (representing the template source) and return a stringified Javascript function.
 See ```compile_jade``` in Guard::Templates::Compilers for an example.
 * or you can create an external gem and share your implementation with others.
-There is only very few conditions for **
+There is only very few requirements :
+** It is recommended you name your gem ```guard-templates-EXTENSION``` in order to let users find it on [rubygems](https://rubygems.org/search?query=guard-templates-).
+**